Published March 23, 2022. Updated November 10, 2023. Open access. | Purchase book ❯ |

 Spanish common names: Anolis ventrimanchado, anolis de vientre moteado.

 Recognition: ♂♂ 25.2 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=8.0 cm. ♀♀ 21.3 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=6.9 cm..1,2 Anoles are easily distinguishable from other lizards by their diurnal habits, extensible dewlap in males, expanded digital pads, and granular scales on the dorsum and belly.3 The Speckled Anole (Anolis ventrimaculatus) can be identified from other co-occurring anoles based on coloration.
-In males, the head and body are yellowish green to bright emerald green with pale brown reticulations and yellowish spots.1 In females, it is bright emerald green or greenish-brown with or without a tan longitudinal stripe (Fig. 1).1 The dewlap of males is brown with rows of yellow scales; in females, it is rudimentary.4 The iris is dark brown with a yellowish-brown inner ring.1 Anolis ventrimaculatus co-occurs and can be confused with A. aequatorialis and A. gemmosus, from which it differs by having a mottled belly and a different dewlap coloration.
+In males, the head and body are yellowish green to bright emerald green with pale brown reticulations and yellowish spots.1 In females, it is bright emerald green or greenish-brown with or without a tan longitudinal stripe (Fig. 1).1 The dewlap of males is brown with rows of yellow scales; in females, it is rudimentary.4 The iris is dark brown with a yellowish-brown inner ring.1 Anolis ventrimaculatus co-occurs and can be confused with A. dracula and A. gemmosus, from which it differs by having a mottled belly and a different dewlap coloration.

 Distribution: Anolis ventrimaculatus is distributed along the western and central cordilleras of Colombia to the northwestern slopes of the Andes in Ecuador (Fig. 2).

-See it in the wild: In Ecuador, Speckled Anoles are easy to find at El Cristal, Esmeraldas province, and San Pablo River, near Chical, Carchi province.
+See it in the wild: In Ecuador, Speckled Anoles are easy to find only at El Cristal, Esmeraldas province, and at San Pablo River, near Chical, Carchi province.
 Although these lizards are active during the day, they are more easily located at night, as they will be roosting on small leaves and twigs where their bright whitish bellies stand out when lit with a flashlight.

 Author: Laura Gómez-MesaaAffiliation: Escuela de Ciencias Aplicadas e Ingeniería, Universidad EAFIT, Medellín, Colombia.